 FHWA - Federal Highway Administration.
-One of the founding the overall evaluation of the ADVANCE Project.
+One of the founding Parties.
+FHWA is responsible for the overall evaluation of the ADVANCE Project.

 ID - Incident Detection, a TRF algorithm on the TIC.
 The detection at the TIC of activities on the roadway that significantly reduce capacity of the roadway from the expected capacity at a particular time.
 The detection may be based on input from probes, fixed detectors, anecdotal sources and such other data as may be available.